What can you use instead of mirin? 12 best substitutes

 All you have to do is mix sake with honey and maple syrup in a 5 to 1 ratio.

-This means the second quantity is five times larger than the first.
+This means the second quantity is 5 times larger than the first.
 You need a bit of sake and lots of honey and maple syrup.

-You then need to cook the ingredients together until the mixture is reduced by half.
+You then need to boil the ingredients until the mixture is reduced by half.

 As the best mirin substitute, this mixture has a thick syrup-like texture and consistency, so you can use it in all dishes that require mirin.

 Looking for good sake to cook with?
-We have listed the best cooking sake + Differences with drinkable sake & buying tips here.
+I’ve listed the best cooking sake + Differences with drinkable sake & buying tips here.

-Take a ¼ cup of dry white wine and add about ¼ or even ⅓ of a teaspoon of white sugar.
+Take ¼ cup of dry white wine and add about ¼ or even ⅓ teaspoon of white sugar.

 The sugar balances out the acidity of the dry wine and gives a very umami type flavor.
-Therefore, white wine is a good mirin substitute.
+So white wine is a good mirin substitute.

 The high alcohol content of white wine is ideal for cooking meats.